SimonTC/obsidian-note-autocreation/README.md

 When you have selected a template, the note will be created and the selected template will be applied to the note.
 [Templater](https://github.com/SilentVoid13/Templater) is used to apply the template.

+If you have a specific template you use often, you can define it as the default template in the settings.
+The template defined here will be shown as the first template in the list of templates.

 **Prerequisites and limitations**
 - You may need to restart Obsidian after adding Templater or Note Auto Creator.
 Otherwise, Note Auto Creator might not be aware of the template folder configured in Templater.
 - Inserting templates only works if the Templater plugin is installed and enabled.